 The information you provide will be held and processed by Registration Officers for this registration district.

-The Superintendent Registrar is a data controller for birth, marriage and death registrations, and can be contacted at email@example.com.
+The Superintendent Registrar is a data controller for birth, marriage and death registrations, and can be contacted by email firstname.lastname@example.org.

-The local authority is a data controller for Civil Partnership registrations and can be contacted at firstname.lastname@example.org.
+The local authority is a data controller for Civil Partnership registrations and can be contacted by email email@example.com.

 The Registrar General for England and Wales is a joint data controller for birth, marriage, death and Civil Partnership registrations, and can be contacted at the General Register Office, Trafalgar Road, Southport, PR8 2HH.